Selerium/express-prisma-nginx-docker/README.md

 # express-prisma-nginx-docker
 A simple template for immediately spinning up an Express.js/PostgreSQL backend with an NGINX proxy.
+Comes with user management (customizable in `schema.prisma`), auth APIs, and email sending functionality through Resend API.

 ## what's in this
 - Express.js backend